 When you are completely focused on the important work, you will find you get a lot more done in each session.
 Just two hours per day focused on work that really matters will dramatically improve your output.

-10. You still have time to deal with the distractions.
+10. Have time to deal with the distractions.

 One of the fears people have about scheduling deep work is they will miss out on something important.
 The reality is that is unlikely and even if there was something important, you will still see it after your deep work session.